nkrishnaswamy/nkrishnaswamy.github.io/_posts/2026-02-26-congratulations-dr-abhijnan-nath.md

 Congratulations to Abhijnan!
 Your work is ahead of the curve and stands to make a great impact on the field.
 It's already made a huge impact on the lab.
 The bar is high.
 Best of luck in what comes next!

-Here is a picture after defense, of Abhijnan with two of his committee members: Prof. Ewan Davies (CS) and Prof. Michael Kirby (Math).
+Here is a picture after the defense, of Abhijnan with two of his committee members: Prof. Ewan Davies (CS) and Prof. Michael Kirby (Math).
 And me (not shown, Prof. Nathaniel Blanchard, who attended online).

 In the words of Ewan: "I want to give a Ph.D. to this man."